jjhartmann/Streamlined-Grading-System/README.md

 For the entire semester ~3 Months, we were placed in groups of 8 and had to work together to accomplish a prototype of the proposed project.

-Team members:
+##Team members:
-Patrick Wan,  phwan@sfu.ca
+* Patrick Wan,  phwan@sfu.ca
-XuShun Qiu,  xsq@sfu.ca
+* XuShun Qiu,  xsq@sfu.ca
-Demet Dilekci, ddilekci@sfu.ca
+* Demet Dilekci, ddilekci@sfu.ca
-Jeremy Hartmann, jhartman@sfu.ca
+* Jeremy Hartmann, jhartman@sfu.ca
-Asante Nyamekye, anyameky@sfu.ca
+* Asante Nyamekye, anyameky@sfu.ca
-zihan chen, czihan@sfu.ca
+* Zihan Chen, czihan@sfu.ca
-Lekabari Nghana, lnghana@sfu.ca
+* Lekabari Nghana, lnghana@sfu.ca
-Kwan Yui Wong, kyw6@sfu.ca
+* Kwan Yui Wong, kyw6@sfu.ca

+## Process
 As a team we went through all phases of software development, from:
-(1) requirment acquisition and planning,
+1. requirment acquisition and planning, 1
-(2) design and planning
+2. design and planning, 2
-(3) Implementation and coding
+3. Implementation and coding, 3
-(4) Testing
-(5) Deployment
+4. Testing, 4
+5. Deployment, 5
 Due to the sturcture of the course and time constraints, maintence was not full covered and there was less emphasis on the testing and deployment phases.